Intrauterine growth restriction (IUGR) refers to the poor growth of a baby while in the mother's womb during pregnancy.

 Risk factors in the mother that may contribute to IUGR include:

 If the mother is small, it may be normal for her baby to be small, but this is not due to IUGR.

-Depending on the cause of IUGR, the developing baby may be symmetrically small, or have a head that is normal size for gestational age, while the remainder of its body is small.
+Depending on the cause of IUGR, the developing baby may be small all over.
+Or, the baby's head may be normal size while the rest of the body is small.

 A pregnant woman may feel that her baby is not as big as it should be.
 The measurement from the mother's pubic bone to the top of the uterus will be smaller than expected for the baby's gestational age.
 This measurement is called the uterine fundal height.

 Intrauterine growth restriction may be suspected if the size of the pregnant woman's uterus is small.
 The condition is usually confirmed by ultrasound.

 Further tests may be needed to screen for infection or genetic problems if IUGR is suspected.

 IUGR increases the risk that the baby will die inside the womb before birth.
 If your obstetrician thinks you might have IUGR, you will be closely monitored with regular pregnancy ultrasounds to measure the baby's growth, movements, blood flow, and fluid around the baby.